 Acknowledging “the important concerns some have raised about religious liberty,” Kathleen Sebelius stated on Friday that HHS would keep the substance of the original rule, but add an additional element: nonprofit employers who do not provide contraceptive coverage in their insurance plans because of their religious beliefs would be given an additional year to comply with the HHS edict.

-Indeed, with this recent action, the administration has made it abundantly clear that the Free Speech clause means precious little; that the Free Exercise clause isn’t worth a dime; that religious civil liberties are bargaining chips that can be negotiated away in the face of political pressure and the dictates of ideology.
+Indeed, with this recent action, the Administration has made it abundantly clear that the Free Speech clause means precious little, that the Free Exercise clause isn’t worth a dime, and that religious civil liberties are bargaining chips that can be negotiated away in the face of political pressure and the dictates of ideology.